bhakalhardik08-png/Crop-AI/README.md

 ---

-**Built as a university project exploring AI, computer vision, and agriculture. 🌾🤖**
+**Built by a first year student  who is exploring AI, computer vision, and agriculture. 🌾🤖**